SAP-archive/iot-edge-samples/persistence-aggregation-max-temp/README.md

 If using Edge Services, cloud edition, this sample assumes you are running IoT Services Gateway Edge configured for REST.
 It consumes the standard IoT Services model for Temperature.
 If you are running the IoT Services Gateway Edge configured for another protocol (ie MQTT), then some features will not work (for example sending aggregated data back into Gateway Edge over REST).

+This sample assumes the user has a working knowledge of SAP Edge Services, and is comfortable programming in Java.

 ### What it does?

 On an interval, this sample queries the stored readings in the Persistence Service.
 Any new temperature received since the timestamp of the last query is aggregated to return the MAX value received.